-Ten Picks for the Best Pizza in Sydney
+Where to Find the Best Pizza in Sydney

 From pepperoni-topped slices to vegan rounds, we've got you covered.

-TEN PICKS FOR THE BEST PIZZA IN SYDNEY
+WHERE TO FIND THE BEST PIZZA IN SYDNEY

 From pepperoni-topped slices to vegan rounds, we've got you covered.

 We’re accustomed to the idea that every slice of pizza worth its weight in Teenage Mutant Ninja Turtles requires decent lashings of mozzarella.
-Which is why the news that famed Newtown pizzeria Gigi is a cheese-free haven of vegan goodness might be a bit of a shock to the unknowing pizza fan.
+This is why the news that the famed Newtown pizzeria Gigi is a cheese-free haven of vegan goodness might be a bit of a shock to the unknowing Sydney pizza fan.
 According to owner Marco Matino, the tradition of the Neapolitan woodfired pizza “is an art form which will always be relevant no matter how times change”.
-That said, the King Street digs decided to kick their double smoked ham and stringy mozzarella to the curb years ago in favour of a plant-based menu and have never looked back.
+That said, the King Street digs decided to kick their double-smoked ham and stringy mozzarella to the curb years ago in favour of a plant-based menu and have never looked back.
 The pizza here is both sustainable and ethical, with fresh, locally grown produce and key ingredients imported from Italy.

 Images: Kimberley Low.

 As it turns out, Luke Powell of LP’s Quality Meats had a long-held dream of opening his own pizzeria.
 Mates Joseph Valore and Elvis Abrahanowicz over at Porteño had similar fancies, and it just took a trip to the USA to seal the deal.
-Out of the trip blossomed one of Sydney’s most beloved pizza joints, Bella Brutta.
+Out of the trip blossomed one of Sydney’s best pizza joints, Bella Brutta.
 The style of pizza served up here isn’t traditional.
 The bases are a mix between Neapolitan and Roman style — blistered and chewy like the former, but crisp enough that it can be eaten with your hands (like the latter) — and toppings vary widely, taking their inspiration from America and across Italy (and even around the corner in Chippendale).
-If you’ve been to LP’s in Chippendale you’ve probably tried its house-made mortadella.
-And, here, you’ll find it atop a pizza ($28) with garlic and green olives.
+If you’ve been to LP’s in Chippendale, you’ve probably tried its house-made mortadella.
+And here, you’ll find it atop a pizza ($28) with garlic and green olives.
 The clam ($30) pizza is the show stealer, however, and takes its inspiration from a bit further away — New Haven, Connecticut.
 This white-based pizza is heavy on the chilli and garlic, and unlike anything else we’ve tried in Australia.

 Images: Kitti Smallbone.

 This snug Marrickville eatery is immediately inviting, radiating a pastel pink glow that spills out onto the corner of the busy Victoria Road.
 Pizza Madre is brought to you by the culinary legends behind cafe and pasta mecca, Two Chaps, and is similarly characterised by effortless simplicity — a handful of dishes done to perfection.
 The vegetarian ingredients are seasonal and exceptionally fresh, taking centre stage on a simple seasonal menu.
 Each month, there are six or seven pizzas on offer, which are shuffled, altered and revised based on the availability of local produce.
 No matter what is on the menu, you’ll be eating one of the best pizzas in Sydney.

 Image: Kitti Smallbone.